fingo/spata/readme.md

 *   Various I/O errors, including but not limited to `IOException`.
     They are not directly related to parsing logic but CSV is typically read from an external, unreliable source.
-    They may be raised by `reader` operations.
+    They may be raised by `Reader` operations.

 *   Errors caused by malformed CSV structure, reported as `StructureException`.
     They may be caused by `CSVParser`'s methods.